Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Yes!
 Its superb cleaning performance and fully sealed system make it a compelling option at its price point.

-The S65 may not have the bells and whistles of a Dyson or Tineco, but it cleans debris well, which is what matters most.
+The S65 may not have the bells and whistles of a Dyson or Tineco, but it cleans debris well, which matters most.

 Sure, there are issues with the lack of tools (at least for the Standard variant), but the floor cleaning makes up for it.

-It’s had one of the best cleaning test scores for both surface and embedded debris, easily one of the best at its price range.
+It has one of the best cleaning test scores for surface and embedded debris and is easily one of the best in its price range.

 5 Reasons to purchase the Simplicity S65 Cordless Multi-Floor